AntonioTrovato/Quantum-Multi-Objective-Test-Case-Selection/README.md

 This file contains three main algorithms:

 - Additional Greedy;
-- The TCS version of SelectQA;
+- The three-objectives version of SelectQA;
-- The TCM version of SelectQA.
+- The two-objectives version of SelectQA.

 This file implements all the pipelines necessary to run the algorithms, from the dataset information gathering, to algorithm execution and finally to empirical comparisons.